Crescent Moon Pose for Kids: A 3-Step Fix for Posture, Focus, and Calm

 Moon Sway Race

 Siblings, you line up.
-The first five planets are spoken by each youngster while holding the arc.
+Each youngster speaks of the first five planets while holding the arc.
 The game helps with memory practice and maintains focus.

 Cue from the Story